 In 2008 he joined the staff of Methodist Central Hall, Westminster as Director of Music, where he plays the famous Hill concert organ.
 He is also Curator Organist of the outstanding historic reconstruction of Richard Bridge’s eighteenth century organ at Christ Church Spitalfields.

-He contributed many articles to musical journals as well as writing the chapter on French and Belgian organ music for the Cambridge Companion to the Organ.
-His recordings on the Priory label have all been broadcast on national radio and include the complete works of Eugène Gigout played on historic organs in France on five CDs, the first of which was voted an Editor’s Choice in Gramophone magazine.
-He has also recorded the complete organ music of Saint-Saëns and is the presenter and one of the featured organists on the Fugue State Films DVD The Genius of Cavaillé-Coll which won the BBC Music Magazine Award for Best Documentary in 2014, and on Widor: Master of the Organ Symphony (2015).
-His recent recording of 18th century English music at Christ Church Spitalfields has garnered five star reviews in both Choir and Organ and Organists’ Review.
-He has played with many orchestras, among them the Bournemouth Symphony Orchestra, Southbank Sinfonia and the BBC Concert Orchestra.
+He has contributed many articles to musical journals as well as writing the chapter on French and Belgian organ music for the Cambridge Companion to the Organ.
+His many recordings on the Priory label have often been broadcast on national radio and include the complete works of Eugène Gigout and Camille Saint-Saëns.
+He is the presenter and a performer on the Fugue State Films DVDs “The Genius of Cavaillé-Coll” (which won the BBC Music Magazine Award for Best Documentary in 2014) and “Widor: Master of the Organ Symphony”.
+His recording of 18th century English music at Christ Church Spitalfields garnered five star reviews in both Choir and Organ and Organists’ Review.
+He has played with many professional orchestras, among them the Bournemouth Symphony Orchestra, Southbank Sinfonia, the London Pro Arte Orchestra and the BBC Concert Orchestra.